 - The writer Susan Forward says that there are more than 10 million Americans who have participated in incest, and come from different economic, cultural, racial, educational, and religious backgrounds.

-- It is estimated that by the age of 18, about 45 – 60% of children in this country have been victims of sexual abuse (DeMause, 1991).
+- It estimates that by the age of 18, about 45 – 60% of children in this country have been victims of sexual abuse (DeMause, 1991).

 What is a dysfunctional family?

-A dysfunctional family is one in which conflicts, misbehavior, and, often, abuse by family members, happen on a regular basis, which lead to other family member’s accommodating such actions.
+Thus, a dysfunctional family is one in which conflicts, misbehavior, and, often, abuse by family members, happen regularly, which leads to other family members accommodating such actions.
 Healthy families also go through crises, but after the crisis, they go back to functioning normally.

-Today, we will talk about the influence that the intergenerational transmission process has on the foundation of functional or dysfunctional families, on their characteristics, and how the dysfunctional cycle in the family can be broken.
+Today, we will talk about the influence that the intergenerational transmission process has on the foundation of functional or dysfunctional families, o their characteristics.
+We also see how it causes emotional traumas and how the dysfunctional cycle in the family can be broken.

-How are emotional traumas developed in a family?
+How do emotional traumas develop in a family?

-There are families who have dysfunctional behavioral patterns that go from one generation to the next.
+Some families have dysfunctional behavioral patterns that go from one generation to the next.
 These patterns can be alcoholism, consuming drugs, emotional, physical, verbal, or sexual abuse, mental illnesses, and an autocratic parenting style.

 Let me tell you the story about a man named Pedro.
 His life story is a sad one.
 I met him when I was living in Philadelphia.
-His wife, a church member, called me one day, and desperately said to me: “Please Pastor, do something for my husband, he is addicted to heroin.”
-When he had no money to buy drugs, he would sell whatever he found in their house so that he could buy drugs.
+His wife, a church member, called me one day.
+She desperately said to me: “Please, Pastor, do something for my husband.
+He is addicted to heroin.”
+When he had no money to buy drugs, he would sell whatever he found in their house he could buy drugs.

 One day, I saw him in an abandoned house buying drugs.
 He told me his story.
 His father was an alcoholic, so he introduced Pedro to that world when he was still very young.
 And, from that moment on, that teenager’s life of no control began.
 He went from drinking to consuming marijuana.
 Then, from marijuana to cocaine, and then to heroin.
 This is the story of a young man who grew up in a dysfunctional home and got lost inside the addiction maze.

-The toxic effects of dysfunctional families cannot be measured.
+The toxic effects of dysfunctional families cannot measure.
 Children are the most affected in this type of family.
-All of these maladaptive behaviors take away the possibility of having a happy childhood and the parents needed to become functional adults in the future.
+All of these maladaptive behaviors take away the possibility of having a happy childhood.
+They also avoid the parent’s need to become functional adults in the future.
 Behavioral patterns become a “family script.”

 Do you want to know more about this topic?
 Then, I want to invite you to read our next posts, in which we will continue studying the main effects and characteristics of dysfunctional families so that you can overcome these difficulties.
 God bless you.